cambridge-ceu/GitHub-matters/docs/NOTES.md

 3. Replace the url address at the .git/config locally with the repository address from its Code section (i.e., `git@github.com:<username>`/`<repositoryname>.git`).

 This should enable code updates without request for the access token.

-With error message `X11 forwarding request failed on channel 0`, we can fix it by `alias ssh='ssh -X -v'`, e.g., to `.bashrc`.